Tharwa is 49 km away and Adaminaby is 30 km in the opposite direction

 Fireplace at Brayshaws Homestead

-Possum sleeping (trying to) in Waterhole Hut
+Possum sleeping (trying to) in Waterhole Hut.
+This little guy/girl seems to be a permanent resident

 Management trail along the return half of the track